MatHelio314/stepper_motor_ws/README.md

 My current method to achieve synchronization is to send a position target value to both motors at the 'same time' using the async_send_request but it seems like it is causing a slight delay of 0.3ms between the two motors feedback, or maybe it is only the heartbeat of the two motors not beeing completely synchronized.

+## Limit switch security

+If no negative limit switch is wired to the motor and the parameters are set to a homing mode different from 35 (default) then there is a security flaw if the homing mode is launched looking for a limit switch, i should implement a function that checks if a switch is connected before launching the homing mode